 Effectively managing your revenue cycle is a crucial aspect of your health care institution’s operations.
 The overall goal of RCM is to increase your revenue.
 This is achieved by identifying and fixing points of revenue leakages.

 The leakages may be as a result of waste, misappropriation such as unnecessary procedures or tests and fraud.
-An efficient hospital RCM takes care of both the security of patient financial information and PHI.
+An efficient hospital Revenue Cycle Management takes care of both the security of patient financial information and PHI.
 Lastly, health care providers need to adopt RCM processes for safe automation of the institution’s process so that more time can be spent on patient care.

 How Revenue Cycle Management Works?